 This is the second in the Wanderful City Guide series.
 As I've spent the last few weeks traveling, I see such potential in these little guides.
 Most recently, I spent time out west.
 4 states in 8 days...
 Colorado to Montana — spending the night in 2 different hotels, 2 Airbnbs, and on Ben's tour bus a few nights too — I was made so aware of the power of having a go-to list when arriving in each new place.

-I'll certainly be sharing my travel diaries from those places too, however in the meantime, I'm so thrilled to share this Santa Fe guide.
+I'll certainly be sharing my travel diaries from those places too, but in the meantime, I'm so thrilled to share this Santa Fe guide.
 The guide for this particular adventure is Andie Jane Fuller.
 I met Andie the way so many of us meet these days: via Instagram.
-I swear in the last two years the number of 'friends' I've met this way is higher than the new friends I've met through face to face introductions.
-Really, think about it - you see so much of what someone is about through what they share digitally and you can get a pretty good idea of whether or not you'll click IRL.
+I swear, in the last two years the number of 'friends' I've met this way is higher than the new friends I've met through face to face introductions.
+Really, think about it - you see so much of what someone is about through what they share digitally, and you can get a pretty good idea of whether or not you'll click IRL.
 So in this case Andie and I have only exchanged emails (new school pen pals maybe) however, I immediately fell in love with her version of her hometown of Santa Fe through her images.
 A few of my best girlfriends recently took off for a week in Santa Fe, and their photos were just stunning, so you better bet this one is on my must visit very soon list.

 So without further ado, here it is, Wanderful City Guide #2!
 Santa Fe!

 Our Wanderful Guide: Andie Jane Fuller